-The educational institution is a large organization which sometimes requires permission from the County to conduct its normal course of business, but it is not likely that the Requester's office will be one of the County offices involved in any such regulatory processes.
+The educational institution at issue here is a large, local organization which sometimes requires permission from the County to conduct its normal course of business, but it is not likely that the Requester's office will be one of the County offices involved in any such regulatory processes.
 If the unexpected situation happens where the educational institution has business to conduct with the Requester's office, the Requester should not handle any matter involving the educational institution and should immediately consult with the Ethics Commission for guidance to remain in compliance with the Ethics Code.

-The work performed by the Requester's office is not performed by any other entity in New Castle County, including the educational institution.
-Additionally, to avoid Ethics Code violations, the work that the Requester will perform for the educational institution will not take place on County property and will not use any County resources because the Requester will perform the tasks for the educational institution only when he is not working for, or being paid to work by, the County.
+The Ethics Commission advises the Requester to maintain his representations that none of his work for the educational institution will take place on County property and that he will not use any County resources for that outside work; the Requester will perform the tasks for the educational institution only when he is not working for, or being paid to work by, the County.
 Also, the Requester must avoid using nonpublic information, which he possesses because of his County office, in any of his teaching or related interactions while he is performing his duties to the educational institution under the contract.

-Further, the educational institution is not identifying the Requester as a County official in any of its materials promoting or describing the seminar series.
+Further, the educational institution has stated that it will not be identifying the Requester as a County official in any of its materials promoting or describing the course at issue.
 The Requester did not initiate contact with the educational institution regarding this outside employment and did not use his official position to secure any form of personal gain which he may receive by teaching the seminar series for the educational institution.